mwojnars/hypertag/core/README_draft.md

 and then the DOM undergoes **rendering** to produce a document string in a target language.
-Typically, the target language is HTML (see `hypertag.HyperHTML`) or XHTML, although any other language can be supported if an appropriate subclass of `hypertag.core.Runtime` is implemented to provide language-specific configuration: predefined tags, an escape function etc. (see the ..... section for details).
+Typically, the target language is HTML (see `hypertag.HyperHTML`) or XHTML, although any other language can be supported if an appropriate subclass of `hypertag.core.runtime.Runtime` is implemented to provide language-specific configuration: predefined tags, an escape function etc. (see the ..... section for details).

 All top-level blocks in a document (or sub-blocks at any given depth)